RichardDooling/Entertainment_Law/Defamation/Defamation.md

 * [Image of "Heed Their Rising Voices" ad][heed]'
 * [Transcript of "Heed Their Rising Voices ad][heed_transcript]

 On March 29th, 1960, civil rights groups, including The Committee To Defend Martin Luther King and The Struggle For Freedom In The South ran a full-page advertisement in the New York Times.
-The ad, captioned ["Heed Their Rising Voices,"][heed], began:
+The ad, captioned ["Heed Their Rising Voices,"][heed] began:

 > As the whole world knows by now,
 > thousands of Southern Negro students are engaged